Cluedo (Australian game show): Miss Scarlet

 Twenty-five year old Miss Vivien Scarlet's mother died when she was a young girl.
 She and her father Alan Scarlet were very close and she resented any other women he spent time with.
 She left university to look after the family property when her father left for the States on business.
 When he returned with new wife Elizabeth she was distrustful but grew closer when Elizabeth comforted her after her father's death and through Elizabeth's short-lived marriage to Mr. Peacock.

 The two women are tolerant of each other's romantic partners, though Miss Scarlet is most faithful to her boyfriend Professor Plum, who assists with upkeep and development of the property.
-Miss Scarlet would have inherited Brindebella had her father not remarried, and is financially dependent on Mrs. Peacock.
+Miss Scarlet would have inherited Brindabella had her father not remarried, and is financially dependent on Mrs. Peacock.
 Miss Scarlet prefers her old family friend "Whitey" (Mrs. White) to her own step-mother when in need of help.
-Flaunting herself before all eligible males, the "sexy" and "seductive" character desperately wants to become mistress of Brindebella.
+Flaunting herself before all eligible males, the "sexy" and "seductive" character desperately wants to become mistress of Brindabella.
 While the British board game and gameshow spelt the character's name as 'Scarlett', the Australian adaption renamed her to 'Scarlet' with a single 't'.